How the refrigerator works? or how does the refrigerator works?

 It is the measure of hotness or coldness of a body

 The system is any prescribed and identifiable collection of matter whose behaviour is being investigated.

 - Thermal Science & Engineering by M.L.
 Mathur, F.S.
 Mehta

 - Refrigeration and Air Conditioning by C.P Arora

 - work | Definition, Formula, & Units | Britannica

 - The Physics Classroom Tutorial

-Did you find this article helpful in finding the answer about your curiosity on the refrigeration system?
-If you have any query, opinion, or any suggestions then comment here.
+Did you find this article helpful in finding the answer to your curiosity about the refrigeration system?
+If you have any queries, opinions, or suggestions then comment here.